-As of December 31, 2022, the Company has a balance of R\$ 337,467 of proposed additional dividends; whose approval will be defined later, during the General Meeting The general meeting may, at the proposal of the management bodies, allocate part of the net profit to the formation of a contingency reserve, with the purpose of offsetting, in a future year, the decrease in profit resulting from a loss deemed probable, the amount of which can be estimated.
-In December 31, 2022, the contingency reserve has the amount of R\$ 109,595 (R\$ 109,595 in December 31, 2021).
+As of December 31, 2023, the Company has a balance of R\$ 348,783 of proposed additional dividends; whose approval will be defined later, during the General Meeting.

+The general meeting may, at the proposal of the management bodies, allocate part of the net profit to the formation of a contingency reserve, with the purpose of offsetting, in a future year, the decrease in profit resulting from a loss deemed probable, the amount of which can be estimated.
+On December 31, 2023, the contingency reserve has the amount of R\$ 109,595 (R\$ 109,595 on December 31, 2022).

 Capital reserves are constituted with amounts received by the Company and which do not pass through the result, do not refer to the delivery of goods or services by the company.
-On March 31, 2014, Ferroport approved at the Extraordinary General Meeting the merger of Centennial Asset
+On March 31,

-Participações Minas-Rio SA and part of the spun off assets of Anglo American Participações Ltda.
+2014, Ferroport approved at the Extraordinary General Meeting the merger of Centennial Asset Participações Minas-Rio SA and part of the spun off assets of Anglo American Participações Ltda.
 With the merger, Ferroport recorded a tax benefit of R\$ 94,589, arising from the acquisition of equity interest in the Company, against capital reserve.
-As of December 31, 2022 the capital reserves total R\$ 94,589 (R\$ 94,589 in December 31, 2021).
+As of December 31, 2023 the capital reserves total R\$ 94,589 (R\$ 94,589 on December 31, 2021).